marcopesavento/Super-resolution-3D-Human-Shape-from-a-Single-Low-Resolution-Image/README.md

 ```
 ## Contacts

-If you meet any problems, please describe them in issues or contact:
+If you meet any problems, please contact:

 * Marco Pesavento: m.pesavento@surrey.ac.uk